 The risk assessment team then determined which of the possible contamination controls were actually in place.
-This subset of contamination controls is shown in Table 4a.
-In some cases, a single control is utilized to control contamination from multiple sources.
+This subset of contamination controls is shown in Figure 2a.
+In some cases, a single control is utilized to control contamination from multiple sources (do we have controls for every source?).

-51 Table 4a: Contamination Controls in Place
+Figure 2a: Contamination Controls In Place

 People Environment Method Measurement Machine Materials Eliminate None.
 None.
 None.
 Sterilized settle plates.
 Closed system for active viable air monitoring.
 None.
 Materials sterilized in autoclave via validated process.
-Validated sterilization of materials (e.g. sterile IPA).
+IPA validated sterilization.
 Prevent None.
 Barrier between stoppering and filling.
 Barrier between stoppering and capping.
 Barrier HEPA filtration.
 Surrounding cleanroom HEPA filtration.
-Inner wrapping remains in place to cover sterilized hopper surface during installation.
-Mail slot for settle plates. • Unidirectional airflow that washes over the transfer area and into the Grade B area.
-None.
+Inner wrapping remaining in place to cover sterilized hopper surface during installation.
+Mail slot for settle plates.
+Unidirectional 'first air' airflow that washes over the transfer area and into the Grade B. None.

 People Environment Method Measurement Machine Materials Minimize/ Reduce Slow movement of personnel detailed aseptic technique.
 Grade B gowning.
 Additional sterile sleeves and gloves.
 Limit time of open-door intervention.
 Risk-based design of intervention with aseptic technique and associated operator training.
-Barrier system with doors in Grade B cleanroom.
+Barrier with doors in Grade B cleanroom.
 Reduced transfer and exposure times.
 Risk-based design of intervention with aseptic technique and associated operator training.
 Sterile gloves and sleeves donned at barrier interface.
 Fresh IPA used.
 Aseptic technique to add EM materials.
 Sterile gloves and sleeves donned at barrier interface.
 Barrier cleaning and sanitization.
-Fresh sterilized IPA used.
-Detect EM of Grade A during installation at hopper / stopper station.
+Fresh IPA used.

+People Environment Method Measurement Machine Materials Detect EM of Grade A during installation at hopper / stopper station.
 Continuous airborne particle monitoring.
-Environmental Monitoring Personnel glove monitoring following this intervention.
+Continuous viable air monitoring.
+Cameras to observe personnel activities (fixed, limited view).
+Personnel monitoring following this intervention.
+Optimizing and documenting aseptic technique/operator training.
 None.
-Dynamic smoke studies that verify that Grade B air does not enter the Grade A space during the installation.
-Environmental monitoring Environmental monitoring Visual inspection of equipment.
+Dynamic smoke studies that verify that Grade B air does not enter the Grade A during the installation.
+Cameras to observe personnel activities (fixed, limited view).
+Trends of EM and pattern assessments.
+Optimizing and documenting aseptic technique/operator training.
+Continuous airborne particle monitoring.
+Continuous airborne particle monitoring.
+Trends of EM and pattern assessments.
+Visual inspection of equipment.
 None.

-Note: Following these first steps, the risk assessment team identified gaps in the contamination control system.
-In the review and discussion of all possible contamination controls versus what controls were in place and through the evaluation of the strength of the current controls; the multifunctional team agreed that the current design needed improvements.
+Following the exercise, the risk assessment team identified gaps in the contamination control system.
 Specifically, the team noted that there were no contamination controls that eliminated or prevented contamination stemming from personnel-the current design of the process allowed only for minimization of personnel-related contamination.
 Given that the team had identified historical challenges with personnel-related contamination and have identified a possible contamination control to prevent this source ("Prevent interventions.
 Use of strategically positioned glove ports to allow personnel to install hopper without any direct contact or open door" as listed in Table 3), the team agreed that escalation of this gap to decision makers was warranted, along with a recommendation to pursue a capital product to upgrade the line.
-Once this risk communication was complete, the team continued with the next steps of the method.
+Once this risk communication was complete, the team acknowledged that identification of hazards and establishment of an interim control strategy while the capital project was being pursued was in order, and therefore continued through the remaining steps of the risk assessment process.